Shelex/cypress-allure-plugin/README.md

 ## Screenshots and Videos

 Screenshots are attached automatically, for other type of content feel free to use `testAttachment` (for current test), `attachment` (for current executable), `fileAttachment` (for existing file).

-Videos are attached for failed tests only from path specified in cypress config `videosFolder` and in case you have not passed video=false to Cypress configuration.
-However videos will be linked by absolute path, so a trick to solve it is to set `"videosFolder": "allure-results"` (or value from your custom env variable 'allureResultsPath') in cypress.json or configuration options.
+Videos are attached for failed tests only from path specified in cypress config `videosFolder` and in case you have not passed `video=false` to Cypress configuration.
+In case you want to attach videos for passed tests please use `allureAddVideoOnPass=true` env variable.

+Videos are quite tricky as Cypress has no events which we can use to catch event with video name as it is processed when test runner itself (cy) has closed.
+As a workaround we can add video link before even video is saved and then we have two options:

+1. `videosFolder` is set as `allure-results` (or custom value you can pass as `allureResultsPath`) in cypress.json or configuration options. in this case video is written directly in allure-results and will be linked by name.
+2. `videosFolder` is outside `allure-results` relative path from `allure-report` to `videosFolder` will be added.

-Please take into account, that in case spec files have same name, cypress is trying to create subfolders in videos folder, and it is not handled from plugin unfortunately, so video may not have correct path in such edge case.
+Please take into account, that in case spec files have same name, cypress is creating subfolders in videos folder, and it is not handled from plugin unfortunately, so video may not have correct path in such edge case.

 ## Cypress commands